-IMMPLACATE: Reducing morbidity and mortality from graft-vs-host-disease in bone marrow transplant patients
+IMMPLACATE: Stem cell therapy to reduce morbidity and mortality from graft-vs-host-disease in bone marrow transplant patients

 Unmet Medical Need: Bone marrow transplantation (BMT) is curative for many blood cell disorders.
 However, it is mainly used for lethal conditions like leukemia due to a high incidence (~50%) and high morbidity/mortality complication called graft-vs-host-disease (GvHD) caused by immune cells in the graft.

 Envisioned Healthcare Product: The IMMPLACATE team has created an immunosuppressive mesenchymal therapy that is a less toxic alternative to current drugs, thus leading to better patient outcomes, reduced hospital costs related to complications, and potential expansion of use to non-malignant conditions.

 Stage of Development: In vitro studies